-Stormwater Measure Proposed Infrastructure

-Riparian Corridor Upgrades 25m on the tributary of Scalibrini Creek

-25m on Bonds Creek upstream of the confluence point

-45m on the Bonds Creek tributary

-Retarding Basins On-line basins x1 for Bonds Creek

-On-line basins x1 for South Bonds Creek

-Off-line basins x1 for tributary of Scalibrini Creek (combined with bio-retention)

-Stormwater Quality Management Rainwater tanks

-Gross pollutant traps

-Bio-retention areas

-Stormwater harvesting
+Stormwater Measure Proposed Infrastructure Riparian Corridor Widths 25m on the tributary of Scalibrini Creek 25m on Bonds Creek upstream of the confluence point 45m on the Bonds Creek tributary 45m on Bonds Creek downstream of the confluence point Retarding Basins On-line basins x3 for Bonds Creek On-line basins x1 for South Bonds Creek Off-line basins x1 for tributary of Scalibrini Creek (combined with bio-retention) Floodplain Management Channelisation of the reach between Denham Court Road and Camden Valley Way.
+Stormwater Quality Management Rainwater tanks Gross pollutant traps Bio-retention areas Stormwater harvesting

 The preliminary water cycle management infrastructure plan is presented as Figure 6.
-The key infrastructure, as presented in Table 2, is identified with the development stage in which they are anticipated to be delivered.
-The retarding basins are identified in the first development stage that will contribute flow to that basin.
+The key infrastructure, as presented in Table 2 has been graphically presented alongside the development stage in which they are anticipated to be delivered.
+This proposed development staging also reflects what is outlined in Section 3.0.
+The retarding basins are identified in the earliest development stage that will contribute flow to that basin.

-Figure 6 Preliminary Water Cycle Infrastructure Plan
+Figure 6 Preliminary Water Cycle Infrastructure Plan (Source: Cardno 2013)